LukasDetermann/shadow/readme.md

 ## API Goals

+#### Short-term

 Make annotation processing more accessible and easier to comprehend.

+#### Long-term

+Provide an API for annotation processing, reflection, reading/writing class files and reading/writing java files.
+With the option to support other java code metamodels.

 ## Project status

-The API is close to final.
-Just waiting for more feedback before the 1.0 release.
+The annotation processing API is close to final.
+The annotation processing specific parts will be separated.
+And then the implementation of this API using reflection will start.
+Java 21 does not bring anything new for annotation processing.
+While only annotation processing is supported there is no need for shadow-api-21.

 ## Getting started